jimfinnis/ChatCitizen/README.md

 When a player right-clicks on a bot, the RIGHTCLICK pattern is sent.
 If there is something in the player's main hand, the name will be available as ```<get name="itemname"/>```.
 Otherwise this will produce "air".
 Additionally, the item stack will be stashed away for use by other commands.
-A brief idea of how you might use it to not respond when you click anything other than a weapon, and to say something when a weapon is used.
+A brief idea of how you might use it to not respond when you click anything other than a weapon, and to say something when a weapon is used:
 ```
   <category><pattern>RCLICK *</pattern><template/></category>